 Sponsors of ERISA-covered retirement plans have a duty to ensure that costs are reasonable relative to services provided.
 Although ERISA doesn’t require any particular schedule for evaluating costs relative to services, this duty is ongoing.
 Most plan sponsors regularly review costs relative to benefits and services.
 Plan sponsors should consider fees, service provider costs, and service reviews part of their agenda in 2020.

 7 Use a compliance calendar

-DC plan sponsors have to perform a number of tasks to stay in good standing with the IRS and the U.S. Department of Labor (DOL).
-And many of these tasks have deadlines.
-To keep up, plan sponsors can use a compliance calendar, with information on important due dates for contributions, tax filings, corrective measures, and participant information.
+DC plan sponsors have to perform a number of tasks to stay in good standing with the IRS and the U.S. Department of Labor (DOL), and many of these tasks have deadlines.
+To keep up, plan sponsors can use a compliance calendar, which has information on important due dates for contributions, tax filings, corrective measures, and participant information.
 Examples of key deadlines are: